robinarthur/MineSweeperBot/README.md

 # This is a simple Bot playing MineSweeper build with Python and OpenCV
+# after many hours of struggling with opencv and windows i have to switch to python 2.7

 MineSweeper from Microsoft.
 It can be downloaded from the windows Store for Free